fasthandsfaster/oilmat-erp/doc/Readme_v2.md

 - Start/Stop integration worker
 - Kill integration api.

+The solution is build using the selenium package for python and the chrome webdriver.

 Currently its planed to start a seperate flask server/api and consumer pr workshop ERP integration.
 This ensures that problems conserning one workshop wont affect others and allow for easy scalability.